To change your logo go to the 'Page Master' under the 'Design' menu

-I am not a Fray Bentos pie person.
-Indeed not.
+I am not a Fray Bentos pie person, emergencies only, dire emergencies.
 In my view one should be able to, and can, eat on a small yacht just as well as at home.
-Even better sometimes because there may well be more time to prepare food, being on holiday usually.
+Even better sometimes because there may well be more time to prepare food, being on holiday usually, or sheltering from a gale.
 If CC Lynam managed it on his very small yawl in 1892 so can you: "The skipper cooked a magnificent stew of hare soup, curried fowl, rice and onions, which with strawberry jam to taste, was highly appreciated".
-As for drink, there is always room somewhere for bottles of wine, beer, gin, tonic and the crucial lemon (the addition of ice from a freezer is a bit over the top).
-And the whisky of course.
-The main problem is how to look after a basil plant - which needs light, warmth and fresh water - without it tipping out all over the galley.
+Mind you, Hilaire Belloc did not believe in cooking anything at sea, especially meat, according to Dermod MacCarthy, one of his young crew (Sailing with Mr Belloc, 1986).
+The main problem I find is how to look after a basil plant - which needs light, warmth and fresh water - without it tipping out all over the galley.

 Here are some recipes, provided by various friends and family, that you can prepare on just two cooker rings, and without a weighing machine (assuming you have bought meat by weight).
 A measuring jug is very helpful but not absolutely critical (improvise from a used milk container maybe).
 Having an oven is a bonus so you can bake your own bread from bread mix for example, and the grill will do your breakfast toast.